786-O Xenograft Model

 The most common type of kidney cancer is renal cell carcinoma (RCC), accounting for nearly 3 percent of tumors in adults.
 The exact cause of renal cell carcinoma is currently unknown.
 Xenograft rodent models are essential in preclinical studies for testing novel therapeutic modalities to address renal cancer.
 The 786-O epithelial cell line is isolated from primary adenocarcinoma cells of the kidney tissue of a 58-year-old Caucasian male patient with renal cell adenocarcinoma.
 786-O is a hypertriploid cell line that produces parathyroid hormone (PTH) and is tumorigenic in nude mice.
-786-O cells display both microvilli and desmosomes.
-The 786-O cell line is invaluable for studying human infections related to the prostate.
 786-O is one of the first RCC cell lines that is commonly used in RCC-focused research.
 A 2013 renal xenograft study published in British Journal of Cancer, demonstrates that resistance to sunitinib is accompanied by increased COX-2 expression in areas of tumor hypoxia in the 786-O xenograft model.
 Also, the COX-2 inhibitor celecoxib enhances the effectiveness of sunitinib in the 786-O xenograft model by delaying time to progression if administered early in the course of sunitinib therapy.
 Celecoxib showed activity in the 786-O tumor model as a single agent and in combination with sunitinib.
 The 786-O RCC line expresses high levels of VEGF (Vascular endothelial growth factor), which stimulates angiogenesis and gives rise to tumors in nude mice.
 A 2010 study (Bhatt et al.) used the 786-O model to study the mechanism of resistance that often surfaces within 6-12 months of anti-angiogenesis treatment of metastatic renal cancer.
 Their results demonstrated that treatment with either sunitinib or sorafenib initially targeted VEGF however resistance was in part due to resumption of angiogenesis correlated to downregulation of IFN-gamma angiostatic chemokines; when the conventional chemotherapies were combined with CXCL9 (one of the angiostatic chemokines) treatment, prolonged reduction of angiogenesis was observed thus providing potential combination clinical strategies for overcoming resistance.
 Lastly, a 2017 Tumor Biology study used the 786-O model to demonstrate that Rap2B can promote angiogenesis through PI3K/AKT pathway in vivo, and loss of Rap2B could be a novel strategy for RCC anti-angiogenesis therapy.
 The 786-O cell line (human kidney) is used to create the CDX (Cell Line Derived Xenograft) 786-O xenograft mouse model that allows researchers to study COX-2 inhibitors and anti-angiogenesis therapy as well as anti-cancer agents targeting RCC cells.

 Basic study design